kwameopareasiedu/gamekit/site/apps/docs/pages/tutorials.md

 Anytime the renderer is used, it adds a draw call to the render queue. **Draw calls** are objects which instructs the render thread to draw something to the window.

-The table below shows all the available methods of the renderer:
+The table below shows all the available methods of `Renderer`:

 | Method                        | Description                                                           |
 |-------------------------------|-----------------------------------------------------------------------|